PDP-16

 The PDP-16 (Programmed Data Processor-16) was mainly intended for industrial control systems, but with more capability than DEC's PDP-14.

 Overview

-It was introduced in 1971, and a follow-up, the PDP-16/M was introduced as a standard version of the PDP-16 in 1972.
+The PDP-16 family of modules was introduced in 1971, and a pre-assembled system using these modules, the PDP-16/M was introduced in 1972.
 The 16/M was nicknamed "Subminicomputer" and described as "a small microprogrammable computer."